 James' 2010 documentary No Crossover: The Trial of Allen Iverson had its world premiere at the SXSW Film Festival and aired as part of ESPN Films' 2010 International Documentary Association award-winning series 30 for 30.
 The film was selected for the IDOCS International Documentary Forum in Beijing, and also played at the Cleveland, Full Frame, Dallas, Nashville and Atlanta film festivals, among others, as well as earning James the Best Director award at the Midwest Film Awards.
 In 2011, No Crossover was selected by the U.S. Department of State for the American Documentary Showcase.

 In 2011 James released his sixth film in partnership with Kartemquin, The Interrupters.
 Marking a return to some of the same Chicago neighborhoods featured in Hoop Dreams, James co-produced the film with acclaimed writer Alex Kotlowitz (There Are No Children Here).
 The film was his fifth feature be selected for the Sundance Film Festival, and was a hit on the festival circuit winning a dozen awards including the grand jury prizes at the Sheffield Film Festival, Miami Film Festival, and Minneapolis Film Festival.
 It won both the IndieWire and Village Voice’s national critics polls as the best documentary of the year, and was listed on over 60 “Best Films of the Year” lists including Time, The New Yorker, The Chicago Tribune, Boston Globe, and The LA Times among others.
 James won the two top prizes at the 2012 Cinema Eye Honors – “Nonfiction Feature Filmmaking" & "Best Direction" – and was nominated for the DGA Award (his third DGA nomination).
 The Interrupters also won the 2012 Independent Spirit Award.
+In 2013, the FRONTLINE broadcast of the film received an Emmy.

 James’ dramatic films include the theatrical feature Prefontaine (1997), which premiered at Sundance, and cable movies Passing Glory (1999) and Joe and Max (2002), which was nominated for an ESPN Espy Award.